hugoalh/send-discord-webhook-ghaction/README.md

 > [!NOTE]
 > - It is recommended to use this action with tag for immutability.

-### 🛡️ Require GitHub Token Permissions
+### 🛡️ GitHub Token Permissions

-*This action does not require any GitHub token permission.*
+*This action does not request any GitHub token permission.*

 ## 🧩 Inputs